 Also, it’s no longer only the reputation and financial position of a business that is at risk.
 Company officers may even be exposed to personal consequences if found to be in breach of their duties.

-This recent Digital Realty white paper, whilst focused on the American market, covers issues that affect businesses across EMEA as they deal with the rapidly evolving world of cloud computing.
-It's also critical for organisations to ensure they have full understanding of their complete IT landscape and the inherent risks faced when using cloud services.
+This recent Digital Realty white paper, while focused on the American market, covers issues that affect businesses across EMEA as they deal with the rapidly evolving world of cloud computing.
+It’s also critical for organisations to ensure they have full understanding of their complete IT landscape and the inherent risks faced when using cloud services.

 Why the compliance of the DC matters – Helping Businesses Protect Their Workloads